 The sustainable investments that the sub-fund intends to make do not cause significant harm to the sustainable investment objective by virtue of negative screening.
-The sub-fund takes account of the indicators concerning the principal adverse impacts on sustainability factors as shown in table 1 of Annex I to Delegated Regulation (EU) 2022/1288 and the relevant indicators concerning the principal adverse impacts on sustainability factors as shown in tables 2 and 3 of that Annex:
+The sub-fund takes account of the indicators concerning the principal adverse impacts on sustainability factors as shown in table 1 of Annex I to Delegated Regulation (EU) 2022/1288 and the relevant indicators concerning the principal adverse as shown in tables 2 and 3 of that Annex by negative screening:

-In practical terms, the end result of the negative screening procedure is that the sub-fund excludes from its responsible investment universe any issuers covered by the exclusion policies that are available for inspection on the website of the investment management company Ivesam NV.
+The end result of the negative screening procedure is that the sub-fund excludes from its responsible investment universe any issuers covered by the exclusion policies that are available for inspection on the website of the investment management company KBC Asset Management NV.

-The application of these policies means that issuers involved in activities such as fossil fuels, the tobacco industry, weapons, gambling and adult entertainment are excluded from the investment universe of the sub-fund.
-Investments in financial instruments linked to livestock and food prices are also excluded, and businesses operating in the palm oil industry are subject to strict criteria.
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antiThe application of these policies means that issuers involved in activities such as fossil fuels, the tobacco industry, weapons, gambling and adult entertainment are excluded from the investment universe of the sub-fund.
+Investments in financial instruments linked to livestock and food prices are also excluded.
 All companies that derive at least 5% of their revenue from the production or 10% of their revenue from the sale of fur or special leather are excluded.
-This screening process also allows issuers to be excluded from the sub-fund's investment universe if they are located in countries that encourage unfair tax practices, severely violate fundamental principles of environmental protection, social responsibility or good governance (as determined via norms-based screening, a poor ESG risk score, severe human rights violations, or involvement in non-sustainable countries or controversial regimes).
+This screening process also allows issuers to be excluded from the sub-fund's investment universe if they are located in countries that encourage unfair tax practices, severely violate fundamental principles of environmental protection, social responsibility or good governance (via normative analysis, a poor ESG risk score or serious human rights violations, involvement in countries that do not meet sustainability criteria or are exposed to controversial regimes because of serious issues relating to water emissions, pollution or waste, to gender diversity, or because of major and serious issues and links to activities that have a negative impact on biodiversity with inadequate measures taken to reduce their impact).
 The negative screening criteria are not exhaustive and may be adjusted from time to time on the advice of the Responsible Investment Advisory Board.